sis0004/GitKraken-Glo-Presentation/README.md

 * Calendar: Attach due dates or assign a milestone.
 View in calendar. click and drag to either change or assign due dates.
 Milestones are great tools to segment pieces of the project and stay on track.
 Set deadlines for pieces of the project
   - ex: I want to have all of my data munging done by Friday.
 Creating plots and site maps should be done by 12/12.
 * plugins to text editors such as Atom or to visual studios
+  - Atom: Atom -> Preferences -> Install -> search 'gitkraken-glo' -> install
+     - a shortcut to your Glo boards will be in the bottom right corner

 Fun little things:
  * emoji reactions
  * add gifs
     - files and images -> set to cover image

-Search and filter cards
+Search and filter cards--- by tag, who is assigned, due date, or name of card

-Pro: more features; extremely user friendly; plugins to text editiors and visual studios; desktop, web, and mobile enabled
+Pro: more features; extremely user friendly; desktop, web, and mobile enabled
 Con:

 ### Trello: